 In December 2002, the Financial Accounting Standards Board ("FASB") issued Financial Accounting Standard No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" ("SFAS No. 148"), an amendment of Financial Accounting Standard No. 123 "Accounting for Stock-Based Compensation" ("SFAS No. 123").
 The purpose of SFAS No. 148 is to: (1) provide alternative methods of transition for an entity that voluntarily changes to the fair value based method of accounting for stock-based employee compensation, (2) amend the disclosure provisions to require prominent disclosure about the effects on reported net income of an entity's accounting policy decisions with respect to stock-based employee compensation, and (3) to require disclosure of those effects in interim financial information.
-The disclosure provisions of SFAS No. 148 were effective for the Company for the year ended December 31, 2002 and the required disclosures have been made below.
+The disclosure provisions of SFAS No. 148 were effective for the company for the year ended December 31, 2002 and the required disclosures have been made below.

-The Company has elected to continue to account for stock-based employee compensation arrangements in accordance with the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees", ("APB No. 25") and comply with the disclosure provisions of SFAS No. 123 as amended by SFAS No. 148 as described above.
-In addition, in accordance with SFAS No. 123 the Company applies the fair value method using the Black-Scholes option-pricing model in accounting for options granted to consultants.
-Under APB No. 25, compensation expense for employees is recognized based on the difference, if any, on the date of grant between the estimated fair value of the Company's stock and the amount an employee must pay to acquire the stock.
+The company has elected to continue to account for stock-based employee compensation arrangements in accordance with the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees", ("APB No. 25") and comply with the disclosure provisions of SFAS No. 123 as amended by SFAS No. 148 as described above.
+In addition, in accordance with SFAS No. 123 the company applies the fair value method using the Black-Scholes option-pricing model in accounting for options granted to consultants.
+Under APB No. 25, compensation expense for employees is recognized based on the difference, if any, on the date of grant between the estimated fair value of the company's stock and the amount an employee must pay to acquire the stock.
 Compensation expense is recognized immediately for past services and pro-rata for future services over the option-vesting period.

-In accordance with SFAS No. 123, the Company applies the fair value method using the Black-Scholes option-pricing model in accounting for options granted to consultants.
+In accordance with SFAS No. 123, the company applies the fair value method using the Black-Scholes option-pricing model in accounting for options granted to consultants.

-The following table illustrates the pro forma effect on net income (loss) and net income (loss) per share as if the Company had accounted for its for stockbased employee compensation using the fair value provisions of SFAS No. 123 using the assumptions as described in Note 7:
+The following table illustrates the pro forma effect on net income (loss) and net income (loss) per share as if the company had accounted for its for stock-based employee compensation using the fair value provisions of SFAS No. 123 using the assumptions as described in Note 7:

-For the period of 2005 ended March 31, 2004 Net loss for the period as reported \$(24,940) \$(669,074) Additional SFAS 123 employee compensation expense - Pro-forma net loss for the period \$(24,940) \$(669,074) Pro-forma basic net loss per share \$ (0.00) \$ (0.03)
+For the period ended June 30, 2005 2004 Net loss for the period as reported \$(484,627) \$(1,190,395) Additional SFAS 123 employee compensation expense (33,500) Pro-forma net loss for the period \$(484,627) \$(1,223,895) Pro-forma basic net loss per share \$ (0.02) \$ (0.06)